-The scheme is located on the River Medway between East Farleigh and Aylesford.
-It will provide a riverside walk/cycle route which links housing and employment areas in and around Maidstone.
+The scheme is located on the River Medway between Barming and Aylesford.
+It will provide a riverside walk/cycle route which links housing and employment areas in and around Maidstone, and its border with Tonbridge & Malling.
 The scheme includes a completely new section of path between Allington Lock and Aylesford, along with improvements to the rest of the path.

 The areas served are expected to grow significantly in terms of both jobs and housing.
 To cater for this growth a number of other schemes are proposed in the area, including the Maidstone Gyratory Scheme which will increase capacity.
 The Sustainable Access Scheme (shared-use path) will complement the Gyratory scheme by providing walk and cycle access which will help 'lock in' the benefits of the capacity improvement.